-There is now a requirement as set out in the OSC Procedures and Guidance 2011 to report all covert activity that was not properly authorised to the Investigatory Powers Commissioner's Office (IPCO, was the OSC) in writing as soon as the error is recognised.
+There is now a requirement to report all covert activity that was not properly authorised to the Investigatory Powers Commissioner's Office (IPCO) in writing as soon as the error is recognised.
 This includes activity which should have been authorised but wasn't or which was conducted beyond the directions provided by the authorising officer.
 It is therefore important that when an error has been identified it is brought to the attention of the SRO in order to comply with this guidance.
 The Council has a responsibility to report to the Inspector at the commencement of an inspection all activity which should have been authorised but wasn't.
 This is to confirm that any direction provided by the Commissioner has been followed.
 This will also assist with the oversight provisions of the Councils' RIPA activity.